popkorn96/sinatra_project_bills/README.md

 # SinatraProjectBills

+Welcome to the Bills App!
 This app is designed to be able to help users organize their bills.
 They are able to build their bills with a name, remaining balance, amount due, due date and category.
 Categories include housing, credit cards, medical and more.
 There is also a calendar feature that users can use as reference when planning their upcoming payments.

 ## Installation